UPDATED : 22/10/2020

 There’s no shop on the trail or near the hostel.
 The closest shops are in Alishan (25 kilometers away) so you’d better stack up everything you need before.
 If you stay at the Dongpu Villa Hostel, you can get dinner at an extra cost.
 They sell cup noodles as well.
 There’s a shared kitchen and water.
 The Paiyun Lodge also offers an option to eat but you’ll need to book it a week before the hike.
 Dinner is 300 NTD (10$), breakfast/lunch is 150 NTD.

-You don’t need a guide.
+You don’t need a guide for hiking Yushan.
 Every intersection you’ll see a sign in Chinese and in English.

-If you start hiking before dawn, a light will be necessary as you won’t be able to see the trail.
+- If you start hiking Yushan before dawn, a light will be necessary as you won’t be able to see the trail.
 A headlight is the best option.

-The sunrise is said to be an incredible sight, but you’ll need to stay in the Paiyun Lodge, or to start the hike around midnight if you want to experience it.
+- The sunrise is said to be an incredible sight, but you’ll need to stay in the Paiyun Lodge, or to start hiking Yushan around midnight if you want to experience it.
 Be aware that the sun is rising at a different time every day so check it before!

-Overall it was a great experience and one of our best memories of the year.
+Hiking Yushan was a great experience and one of our best memories of the year.
 We quickly forgot that we couldn’t walk for a few days after that.
 Don’t be deterred by the permits.
 The application will be a painless process if you follow our tips!
 Taiwan is an island blessed with stunning landscapes.
-Yushan might be the most beautiful of them all.
+The Yushan National Park might be the most beautiful place of them all.
 Many Taiwanese see hiking Yushan as one of their life goals.
 If you are in decent shape and have enough time on the island, go for it !

 Feel free to comment if you need help for any step of the process.
-And of course, let us know how your hike went!
+And of course, let us know how hiking Yushan was!